ToolJet/ToolJet/docs/docs/how-to/use-s3-presigned-url-to-upload-docs.md

 ---
 <div style={{paddingBottom:'24px'}}>

-# Use S3 Signed URL to Upload Documents

 In this how-to guide, you'll learn to upload documents to S3 buckets using the **S3 signed URL** from a ToolJet application.

 For this guide, We are going to use one of the existing templates on ToolJet: **S3 File explorer**